FernandoBasso/ReadTheDocs-Dev-How-To/docs/databases-sql/psql-cli.md

 (4 rows)
 ```

-Null was covered above.
-For the string stuff, we could concatenate the `intro` inside double quotes to visually represent it.
+But we can concatenate `intro` with surrounding double quotes to help us visualize the string values and differentiate empty string from space-only strings:

 ```text
 SQL> \pset null '∅'